Biomechanics And Sports | Chapter 8 | Class 12 | Notes 2026

 It refers to the movement that pulls apart towards the midline.
 When the arms straight out at the shoulders bring down to their sides is adduction.

-Arms closing towards the chest, bringing the knees together, bringing all the fingers or toes together, and thumb back to the normal position are some of the examples of adduction.
+Arms closing towards the chest, bringing the knees together, bringing all the fingers or toes together, and the thumb back to the normal position are some of examples of adduction.

 Biomechanics in sports chapter 8 CBSE, class 12 Physical Education notes.
 This CBSE Physical Education class 12 note has a brief explanation of every topic that the NCERT syllabus has.